itsvks19/kotlin-klyx/README.md

 #### Configuration

-To use Kotlin LSP instead of the Kotlin Language Server, you must explicity enable it in your `settings.json`:
+To use Kotlin LSP instead of the Kotlin Language Server, you must explicitly enable it in your `settings.json`:

 ```json
 {